transkatgirl/KatVisualizer/README.md

 - Analysis Options -> Update rate (decreasing it may hurt readability)
 - Analysis Options -> Perform simultaneous masking (disabling may hurt readability)
 - Render Options -> Spectrogram duration

+At the moment, settings are not saved between sessions, but this functionality is planned to be added in a future release.

 ### Performance Details